When you’re asked to be an academic referee for a college applicant, it’s important to remember that you’re playing a key role in their future.

 Do not waste time including the applicant’s qualifications, education or employment history.
 They will have had the opportunity to include these elements elsewhere in the application, and you’ll just be repeating what they’ve already written.

-Do not write about the applicant’s personal life or character traits.
-This is the kind of content that the applicant will cover in their personal statement.
-However, if you feel that there are mitigating circumstances relating to their academic progress, or that their progress at college would be affected by the absence of a piece of information, then it may be worth including.
+However, if you feel that there are mitigating circumstances relating to their academic progress or that their progress at college would be affected by the absence of a piece of information, then it may be worth including.

 You must always check with the applicant and get their approval first, however.
 Under normal circumstances, it’s best to stick to discussing the student’s academic achievements, skills, and potential.